|For over seventy-five years I've been

 you receive.
 You have to cure it and put it away the same as we have

 been doing since years ago.
-Just like now, we dried most of our food
+Just like now, in the olden days we dried most of our food

 by curing it in the sunlight or by the fires.
 When we cured blueberries